 Here we see the confusion in the conflicting interpretation of the crocodile.
-But like all symbols, there is a positive and negative meaning.
-The simple reason for this is because nature is governed by various laws, one of which is the law of duality.
+But like all symbols, there is a positive and negative meanings.
+The simple reason for this is that nature is governed by various laws, one of which is the law of duality.

 Sobek was also depicted as being unpredictable and was thus associated with the forces of chaos.
 Like crocodiles in the real world, he was overtly sexual which reflects the inability of mankind to control emotional urges.